jhcook/packer/README.md

 time of build.

 Internet access is required to build this box as the installation installs the latest versions of the packages.
-If the metadata is not availabe, the installation will fail.
+If the metadata is not available, the installation will fail.

 ## CentOS6